-Children can use their imagination and build with Legos at Rodman Public Library when the Children’s Department hosts Lego Splash!
-The next summer Legos program takes place on Monday, Aug.
-3, from 9:30-10:30 a.m., in the Children’s Program Room.
+Children can use their imagination and build with Legos at Rodman Public Library when the Lego Splash returns to the Children’s Department on the second Saturday of each month.
+Beginning on Saturday, September 10, the program will take place from 2:00-3:00 p.m. in the Children’s Program Room.
 We provide the Lego and Duplo bricks, you provide the creations!
 The program is open to children of all ages.
 No registration is required.
-For more information, or if you would like to donate Lego or Duplo bricks to the library for these programs, stop by or call the Children’s Department at 330-821-2665, ext.
-223.

 Children of all ages are invited to an animated movie on Saturday, Jan.
 7, from 10:00-11:30 a.m., in the Rodman Main Auditorium.
 Find out what your pets do all day when you’re not at home.
 Children of all ages are invited—under 10 years of age must be accompanied by an adult.
 No registration is needed.
 Rated PG.
 Call 330-821-2665, ext.
 223, for more information.

 Michelle Dillon, president of the Alliance Historical Society, will present the program, “Matthew, Mary and Mabel: Mabel Hartzell, the Hartzells, and the Historical Home Part II”, on Wednesday, March 29, at 7 p.m., in Rodman Main Auditorium.

 Michelle Dillon, president of the Alliance Historical Society, will present the program, “Matthew, Mary and Mabel: Part I”, on Monday, Feb.
 27, at 7 p.m., in Rodman Main Auditorium.
 This is the first of two programs on the family who built and lived in the Mabel Hartzell Historical Home.